casson-projects-2020/fable-facet/README.md

 This is a "Open In Google Cloud Shell" repo - it will create in a Google Cloud Platform account the infrastructure the site https://fablefacet.com needs to allow a user to use his own 1000 Gemini API free calls (generously given to all by Google) to generate AI-driven stories.

-They can be used as a game - you play as the protagonist and the AI generates the story as you go, as TTRPG adventures, or simply as fictional writing help.
+It can be used as a tool to fictional writing, or as a game - you play as the protagonist and the AI generates the story as you go, or the AI can serve as a TTRPG adventure master.

 > :warning: There are restrictions - don't install without visiting the site and reading about it.
 First, it will not work without Fable Facet site, and second, while this installer is MIT-licensed, other parts of the software are not open-source, and will fail  in any GCP account that is linked to Organizations (only personal, individual accounts can be used).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0NDAzNTE2NCwtMjM2NjAwOTkyXX0=
+eyJoaXN0b3J5IjpbLTI2MjQ0NTY5NywtNjQ0MDM1MTY0LC0yMz
+Y2MDA5OTJdfQ==
 -->